 x2 + bx + c = 0

-If we wanted to represent a quadratic equation using geometry, one way would be representing the terms of the expression in the L.H.S. of the equation by using geometric figures such as squares, rectangles etc. If we take a square with the side equal to x units, its area would be equal to x2 square units.
+If we wanted to represent a quadratic equation using geometry, one way would be to describe the terms of the expression in the L.H.S. of the equation using geometric figures such as squares, rectangles etc. If we take a square with the side equal to x units, its area would be equivalent to x2 square units.
 This area will hence represent the first term of the expression.
-Similarly, a rectangle with its two sides as x units and b units will have the area equal to bx square units.
-And let us take a square with area equal to c square units to represent the last term of the expression.
+Similarly, a rectangle with its two sides as x units and b units will have an area equal to bx square units.
+And let us take a square with an area equal to c square units to represent the last term of the expression.
 In the figure below, we have the geometrical equivalent of the expression x2, bx and c.

 x2 + bx + c = 0

 All the terms in the R.H.S. of the above equation are known.
-That’s why it is very easy to determine the roots.
-Let us look at some examples for better understanding.
+That’s why it is easy to determine the roots.

 Steps for Completing the square method